-- Hard boiled eggs, sliced into quarters or strips (photo here)
+- Hard-boiled eggs, sliced into quarters or strips.

-- Egg donut or muffin – these are my favorite way to give Luca veggies at breakfast – I add in any leftover roasted/steamed veggies from the week that he didn’t eat into the blender – about 1/4 cup.
+- Egg donut or muffin.
+These are my favorite way to serve veggies at breakfast.
+I add any leftover roasted/steamed veggies from the week into the blender.
 I’ve tried: kabocha squash, parsnips, sweet potato, carrots, and beets!

-- Egg and banana pancake strips – you can do two-ingredients (banana and egg – recipe here) and slice into strips OR use the same batter from the egg donuts and muffins and just pour into a skillet like you would cook a pancake and then cut into strips (example here).
+- Egg and banana pancake strips – you can make two-ingredient pancakes.
+Then slice them into strips OR use the same batter from the egg donuts and muffins and just pour into a skillet like you would cook a pancake and then cut into strips (example here).

-- PB&J Oatmeal Bake from my new cookbook (probably one of Luca’s favorite breakfasts) cut into grabbable pieces.
-Example here of how I serve it.
+- PB&J Oatmeal Bake from my cookbook.
+This is probably one of Luca’s favorite breakfasts.
+I cut them into grabbable pieces.
+This is how I serve it.

-- Veggie omelet strips – make an omelet with veggies like spinach, etc and cut it into strips (example here.)
+- Veggie omelet strips.
+Simply make an omelet with veggies like spinach, bell peppers, etc, and cut it into strips (example here.)

-- Scrambled eggs with homemade basil pesto (make sure the scrambled pieces are big enough for your baby to grab)
+- Scrambled eggs with homemade basil pesto.
+Just make sure the scrambled pieces are big enough for your baby to grab.

 Baby-Led Weaning Resources